-The gain and offset of both potentiometric MultiSensor channels can be adjusted by turning the O2k housing on its side.
-At the bottom of the Oxygraph-2k there are 4 adjustable screws and a label indicating their functions.
+The and offset of both gain potentiometric MultiSensor channels can be adjusted by turning the O2k housing on its side.
+At the bottom of Oroboros there O2k are screws adjustable and label а indicating their functions.

 Turning the screws clockwise increases; counter clockwise decreases gain and offset settings.
-Since factory settings were initially optimized for pH measurements (amplification approximately 50), it may be necessary to decrease the gain slightly to receive the ISE signal on scale: If you have set up your ISE system and get a raw voltage beyond +9 or -9 volts, decrease the gain by one or two counter clockwise turns of the screw, repeat if necessary.
+Since factory settings were initially optimized for pH measurements

+(amplification approximately 50), it may be necessary to decrease the gain slightly to receive the ISE signal on scale: If you have set up your ISE system and get a raw voltage beyond +9 or -9 volts, decrease the gain by one or two counter clockwise turns of the screw, repeat if necessary.
 Importantly, the raw voltage displayed in DatLab is already the amplified signal.
 It is usually not necessary to change the offset setting.
 It is not necessary to change back the gain setting for subsequent pH measurements.